 - It can collapse if we don’t assemble it well.
 In addition, if the dog is eager to get out, but the crate is not stable enough, it might fall onto it while we’re at work.

-Crates can be quite dangerous.
-However, it’s unlikely a crate will collapse, especially if we have someone who can check on the puppy while we’re away.
+Crates can be pretty dangerous.
+However, it’s unlikely a bin will collapse, especially if we have someone who can check on the puppy while we’re away.

 Pros and cons of potty pads

 - Potty pads are the ultimate emergency blanket for housebreaking a dog.
 We can quickly get the puppy to relieve itself in any part of the house, as long as it does on the potty pad.

 - These can soak up urine much better than newspapers, so it’s unlikely the puppy will damage our floors.

 - Some potty pads come with odor eliminators and blockers.

 - Once used to it, the puppy will have difficulty learning to pee or poop outside.
 We should use potty pads ONLY when we have no choice.

 - The puppy can easily mix up the potty pad with other similarly shaped items in our home, like a carpet.